Parliamentary.ai

 Overview

-This bill aims to exempt self-employed individuals from the requirement to produce a written risk assessment if they are working in a low-hazard business activity.
-The determination of "low-hazard" is left to the individual's judgment.
+This bill aims to exempt self-employed individuals in low-risk businesses from the requirement to produce a written risk assessment.
+The bill simplifies regulations for self-employed workers deemed to operate in low-hazard activities.

 Description